 There are various kinds of therapy for young children in Singapore.
 A general misconception is that therapy is only dedicated for children with special needs.

 It is difficult especially for young children to achieve a particular skill or articulate their feelings, experiences and emotions.
-This is due to their lack of vocabularies or self-confidence.
+This is due to their lack of vocabulary or self-confidence.

 Here is a list of therapy services available in Singapore:

 Music therapy is a clinical method of using various musical interventions to help children to be more competent in their vocalization, turn-taking skills and decision-making skills.

 Research has shown that music has a positive effect on our bodies.
 One of the interventions of Music Therapy is to allow children to be involved in improvisation using different kinds of percussion instruments.

 Where: Association for Music Therapy Singapore (AMTS), SGH’s Music and Creative Therapy Unit, Rainbow Centre, AWWA school, St Andrew’s Autism Centre and Saint Clare Special School